-The University's Digital Communications Team have provided instructions for using the Web Page Access Control Tool as part of their "Limiting who can see a web page" guide:
+The University's Communications team have provided instructions for using the Web Page Access Control Tool as part of their 'Limiting who can see a web page' guide:

 Only web accounts can be used to create External User accounts.
-If you don't have a web account, contact Marketing (email@example.com).
+If you don't have a web account, contact Communications (email@example.com).

 Library & IT Help Desk

-If you're having problems using the External Users Tool, get in touch with the Library & IT Help Desk.
+If you're having problems using the External Users Tool, get in touch with the IT Support.

 |Service status||Live and supported service.|

 |Hours of service||24/7|

 |Service support||For help and support with this service, contact the IT Support.|